Skip to main content

 When users interact with the chatbot, their responses to buttons or list nodes are automatically collected and stored in Google Spreadsheets.
 The chatbot’s @value settings ensure that the data aligns correctly with the spreadsheet columns.

-Example of a Working Chatbot
+Example of a working Chatbot

 • A Buttons node is used to collect data.